Marian Anderson Award

 The Award, first bestowed in 1989 by the Marian Anderson Award Foundation, is given to "an American singer of great promise who has already achieved some success in opera, in recital, and in the orchestra/oratorio repertory."
 In 1996, in order to perpetuate Marian Anderson's name and her musical and humanitarian accomplishments, The Marian Anderson Award Fund was established at The Fairfield County Community Foundation by the Marian Anderson Award Foundation under the leadership of June Goodman of Danbury, Connecticut – a neighbor and friend of Ms. Anderson.

-In September 2002 The John F. Kennedy Center for the Performing Arts and The Fairfield County Community Foundation initiated a joint collaboration to create a permanent tribute to the historic and artistic achievements of Marian Anderson by presenting a $15,000.00 award every other year to a mid-career male or female American vocalist.
+In September 2002 The John F. Kennedy Center for the Performing Arts and The Fairfield County Community Foundation initiated a joint collaboration to create a permanent tribute to the historic and artistic achievements of Marian Anderson by presenting a cash award every other year.
 Award recipients are selected in the spring of the even numbered years and receive the award and perform in recital at the Kennedy Center in the fall of that year.At this historic event Kennedy Center President Michael Kaiser said, "The programs of the Kennedy Center, the nation's center for the performing arts, gain further distinction with the addition of this distinguished award in the name of Marian Anderson, whose life and career stands as an example to all young artists.
 One of the greatest of American singers, she followed her muse with steadfast courage, and by force of her personality, will, and talent, changed perceptions and opened the door to success for others."

 The Marian Anderson Award Recipients

-Prior award recipients have been Sylvia McNair, Denyce Graves, Philip Zawisza, Nancy Maltsby, Patricia Racette, Michelle deYoung, Nathan Gunn, Marguerite Krull, Eric Owens, Lawrence Brownlee, Indira Mahajan, and Sasha Cooke.
+Prior award recipients have been Sylvia McNair, Denyce Graves, Philip Zawisza, Nancy Maltsby, Patricia Racette, Michelle DeYoung, Nathan Gunn, Marguerite Krull, Eric Owens, Lawrence Brownlee, Indira Mahajan, Sasha Cooke, and J'nai Bridges.

 2012 Marian Anderson Award Recipient